 How to use it:First thing in the morning20-30 minutes16-24 inches away from faceEyes open but not looking directly into light

 You can use your light while you get ready in the morning shaving, applying make-up, checking e-mail or just drinking coffee as you wake up.
-The light should help you feel aware more quickly as well so if you have a hard time getting out of bed it's a great way to help you wake up.
+The light should help you feel awake more quickly as well so it's a great way to help you get out of bed.

 If you're feeling hopeless or having intense thoughts, please seek medical or professional help right away.

 Are you excited for winter or dreading the season change?
 Tell us your favorite time of the year on our Facebook

 pages and tune in next weeks for more healthy tips!